/ HALion Developer Resource / HALion Script / Diving Deeper /

 Related pages:

 You might want to avoid that users make edits to critical parts of the program.
-Moreover, how you built the program for your instrument might be a considerable part of your intellectual property.
-To safeguard the program and your work, you can protect the layers which the users should not have access to.
+Moreover, how you built a program for your instrument might be a considerable part of your intellectual property.
+To safeguard the program and your work, you can protect the layers to which the users should not have access.

 Using Layer Protection